shravanbala/image-captioning/README.md

 ## Future Improvements
 1) Train with MSCOCO Dataset: Extend training to include the MSCOCO dataset, which provides a larger and more diverse set of images and captions.
-2) Explore other architectures: Vision Mamba or CNN Backbone.
-CNN Backbone, which is less data-hungry compared to vision transformers.
+2) Explore other architectures: Instead of the data hungry ViT, would like to experiment with Vision MAMBA model or try CNN-based backbone to extract features from images.

 ## License